 Managing your data and metadata well is an important research skill.
 Good data management enables the preparation, handling, storing, sharing, and reuse of data.
 These attributes of good data management equates to efficient research and saving of time and resources.
 Data management tools, utilizing data standards and best practices can help to make your research data and models FAIR (Findable, Accessible, Interoperable and Reusable).

 About the workshop

-Trainers from the FAIRDOM Hub in Manchester and from ELIXIR Norway will guide you through the activities.
-The workshop is free to attend, including lunch both days and dinner on the 8th of May.
+Trainers from the NWB:N team, DataJoint, Centre for Integrative Neuroplasticity (University of Oslo), FAIRDOM Hub in Manchester and from ELIXIR Norway, will guide you through the activities.
+The workshop is free to attend, including lunch and dinner on the 6th of Nov.
 We have set the limitation to 30 participants, so be quick!

-Link to registration – the deadline is set to 23.
-April, but first-come, first-served apply.
+Link to registration – the deadline is set to 28.
+Oct, but first-come, first-served apply.

 Link to application for travel grant (DLN research school members only).

 Link to application for travel grant (NRSN members only).